smikitky/node-multi-integer-range/README.md

 with a heavily fragmentated set of integers which are scarcely continuous (e.g., random 10000 integers between 1 to 1000000).

-**Integer Type Checking**: Make sure you are not passing floating-point `number`s to this library.
+**No Integer Type Checks**: Make sure you are not passing floating-point `number`s to this library.
 For example, don't do `new MultiRange(0.5);`.
 For performance reasons, the library does not check if a passed number is an integer.
-Passing a float will result in unexpected and unrecoverable behavior.
+Passing a float will result in an unexpected and unrecoverable behavior.

 ## Development